ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 .. image:: images/ad_action_string_sized.png
    :class: image-boxshadow
    :alt: The mouse action selection dropdown.

+.. todo:: Convert the bullet list into a table with images of the action icons and set point ?

 An **Action** creates a mouse event corresponding to one of the six types listed below (an Operations tutorial video is available which